atimpone/aws-foundation-journey/1-dev-environments/2-6-initial-aws-platform-monitoring.md

 AWS CloudTrail is an AWS service that helps you enable governance, compliance, and operational and risk auditing of your AWS account.
 Actions taken by a user, role, or an AWS service are recorded as events in CloudTrail.
 Events include actions taken in the AWS Management Console, AWS Command Line Interface, and AWS SDKs and APIs.

 1. Sign in to the AWS Management Console and open the CloudTrail console at https://console.aws.amazon.com/cloudtrail/home/.
 2. Review the information in your dashboard about the most recent events that have occurred in your AWS account.
-One of these events should be a ConsoleSignin event, showing that you just signed in to the AWS Management Console.
+One of these events should be a "ConsoleLogin" event, showing that you just signed in to the AWS Management Console.
 3. Expand the event to see additional information.
 4. As your usage of the platform grows you will find value in additional capabilities like search, filtering, and exporting the CloudTrail data.